tudat-team/tudat-space/docs/source/_src_tudatpy/pybind11.rst

 The entirety of exposed C++ functionality in ``tudatpy`` is contained within the ``tudatpy/kernel`` source directory.
-For reference during this guide, the current architecture of this directory is as follows:
+For reference during this guide, the architecture of this directory is as follows:

 .. code-block:: base
     :linenos: